 Using RCA for Detecting and Studying Diseases: Examples for Plant DNA Viruses

-This session will introduce the protocol for using RCA to amplify circular DNA, focusing on plant DNA viruses as case studies.
-We'll begin with a basic DNA extraction protocol and proceed to the amplification step using phi 29 DNA polymerase.
+This webinar introduces the protocol for using RCA to amplify circular DNA, focusing on plant DNA viruses as case studies.
+It begins with a basic DNA extraction protocol and proceeds to the amplification step using phi 29 DNA polymerase.
 The resulting DNA will then be ready for various applications, including sequencing, cloning, and diversity analysis.
+At the end of this webinar, attendees will have an understanding of:

 Resources & News